Self-supervised learning with rotation-invariant kernels: Experimental setting

 \subsection{Hyperparameters for experiments on IN20\%}

-We describe in detail our protocol for hyperparameter tuning for the experiments in Section \ref{sec:exp-in20}.
-For a rigorous tuning, it is important that the dataset used for the final evaluation remains unseen during training and hyperparameter tuning.
-For each pretraining method, we pretrain on the IN20\% training set (blue subset in Figure \ref{fig:hyperparameter-protocol}) a backbone for each choice of hyperparameters.
-These backbones are then evaluated by weighted kNN classification on a separate validation set, which is another 20\% subset of the ImageNet train set (purple subset in Figure \ref{fig:hyperparameter-protocol}), and we select the hyperparameters that yield the highest top-1 accuracy on this kNN evaluation.
-Then, we tune the learning rate for the linear probing evaluation, again on our separate validation set (purple subset in Figure \ref{fig:hyperparameter-protocol}).
-Finally, we use the model trained with the best learning rate discovered for linear probing evaluation on the usual ImageNet validation set (red subset in Figure \ref{fig:hyperparameter-protocol}), which has never been seen during hyperparameter tuning.
+We describe in detail our hyperparameter tuning protocol for the experiments in \Secref{sec:exp-in20} on IN20\%.
+For a rigorous tuning, it is important that the dataset used for the final evaluation remains unseen during pretraining and hyperparameter tuning.
+For each pretraining method, we pretrain on the IN20\% training set (blue subset in \Figref{fig:hyperparameter-protocol}) a backbone for each choice of hyperparameters.
+These backbones are then evaluated by weighted kNN classification on a separate validation set, which is another 20\% subset of the ImageNet train set (purple subset in \Figref{fig:hyperparameter-protocol}), and we select the hyperparameters yielding the highest top-1 accuracy on this kNN evaluation.
+Then, we tune the learning rate for the linear probing evaluation, again on our separate validation set (purple subset in \Figref{fig:hyperparameter-protocol}).
+Finally, we use the model trained with the best learning rate discovered for linear probing evaluation on the usual ImageNet validation set (red subset in \Figref{fig:hyperparameter-protocol}), which has never been seen during hyperparameter tuning.

-For the interest of reproducible research, we report the values of the optimal hyperparameters found after our hyperparameter tuning on a separate validation set, for each pretraining experiment on IN20\% with a ResNet-18 presented in Section \ref{sec:exp-in20}.
-These hyperparameters yield the evaluation results reported in Section \ref{sec:exp-in20} for linear probing on the usual ImageNet validation set.
-We recall that the hyperparameters specific to each self-supervision method have been introduced in Appendix \ref{app:reg-loss-details}.
+We report the values of the optimal hyperparameters found after our hyperparameter tuning on a separate validation set, for each pretraining experiment on IN20\% with a ResNet-18 presented in \Secref{sec:exp-in20}.
+These hyperparameters yield the evaluation results reported in \Secref{sec:exp-in20} for linear probing on the usual ImageNet validation set.
+We recall that the hyperparameters specific to each self-supervision method was introduced in Appendix \ref{app:reg-loss-details}.

-\parag{SimCLR} For each embedding dimension, we fix the batch size at 2048, and we tune the temperature $\tau$ and the base learning rate \texttt{base\_lr} for pretraining with SimCLR.
-Then, we tune the initial learning rate \texttt{lr\_head} for linear probing on IN20\%.
+\smallparagraph{SimCLR.} For each embedding dimension, we fix the batch size at 2048, and tune the temperature $\tau$ and the base learning rate $base\_lr$ for pretraining with SimCLR.
+Then, we tune the initial learning rate $lr\_head$ for linear probing on IN20\%.
 The optimal hyperparameters are shown in Table \ref{tab:simclr-param}.